Britain's Lloyds racks up $350 million of likely scam COVID loans

 ($1 = 0.8624 pounds)

-(Reporting By Lawrence White, Iain Withers and Sinead Cruise, editing by Ed Osmond)
+(Reporting By Lawrence White, Iain Withers and Sinead Cruise, editing by Ed Osmond and Louise Heavens)

 ((lawrence.white@thomsonreuters.com; +44 20 7513 5083; Reuters Messaging: @ReutersLawrence))